Green Card Experts

 In the 21st century, the composition of US immigrants has shifted significantly in terms of their countries of origin.
 While previously Green Card holders were primarily from Europe, today, immigrants from India, China, Mexico, and other parts of Latin America are at the top of these Green Card statistics.

-Broken down by countries, Mexicans accounted for the largest share of all US immigrants in 2019, at 24%.
-This is followed by immigrants from India and China (including those born in Hong Kong and Macau, but not Taiwan), at about 6% each.
-Other important countries of origin include the Philippines, with 5%, as well as El Salvador, Cuba, the Dominican Republic, and Vietnam, each with 3%.
-Persons from Guatemala and Korea each account for 2% of the total immigration.
+Broken down by country of origin, Indians made up the largest share of all US immigrants in 2022.
+This is followed by immigrants from Mexico and China (including Hong Kong and Macau, but excluding Taiwan).
+Other important countries of origin are the Dominican Republic, Cuba, the Philippines, El Salvador, Vietnam, Brazil, and Colombia.

 Top destinations of Green Card holders